hoytech/quadrable/README.md

     [ProofStrand]+
     [ProofCmd]*

 * The sort order is significant for both lists.
-For strands it must be sorted by keyHash (even with `CompactWithKeys` proofs where keys are included instead of keyHashes).
+For strands it must be sorted by keyHash (even with `FullKeys` proofs where keys are included instead of keyHashes).
 For commands the order is the sequence that the commands will be processed.
 * At the end of the lists of strands, a special "Invalid" strand signifies the end of the strand list, and that the commands follow.
 * The commands are just processed until the end of the encoded string.